Taco Tip

 1 tblsp.
 Taco seasoning from envelope

-For smooth sauce, blend the Mexican tomatoes, one can at a time in a blender, along with portions of the onion.
-If you like chunky salsa, use a mini-chopper or food processor.
+For smooth sauce, blend the Mexican tomatoes, one can at a time in a blender, along with the onion.
+If you like chunky salsa, use a food processor and pulse.
 Put into a saucepan.
 Add drained Rotel tomatoes, taco seasoning and cilantro.
 Mix well and bring to a boil.
 Turn heat down and simmer for about ½ hour.
 Allow to cool and serve at room temperature.
 Cover and refrigerate leftovers for up to 1 week.

 I’m always looking for good recipes.
 If you have any, share them with us in the comments section.